 3. Add 2 cups (16 fl.oz.) of quality water to your seed.
 Stir the mixture with a large spoon to mix the Aviclens with the soaking seed mixture.

-4. Leave the jar on your kitchen counter or other surface for 8-12 hours, never more than 12 hours.
+4. Leave the jar on your kitchen counter or other surface for minimum 3 hours to maximum of 4 hours.

 5. Invert the jar in the sink to drain and allow your sprouts plenty of air between rinsing.